RiggiG/ug-archive/README.md

 # Ultimate Guitar Archive Scraper

+This is hastily made, not particularly high quality, and Claude-4 stained.
+Not looking to win any awards, just looking to preserve the tabs.

 A Python-based web scraper for Ultimate Guitar that extracts tabs, artist information, and metadata using Selenium WebDriver.
 The scraper supports both mobile site scraping and flexible download modes for comprehensive tab archiving.

 ## Features